lucasjellema/fontys-fall2022-microservices-messaging-kafka-dapr/lab6-node-and-dapr-async/readme.md

 ```
 The name of the component is *pubsub* and its type is *pubsub.redis*.
 Daprized applications will only mention the name (*pubsub*) when they want to publish or consume messages, not refer to *redis* in any way.
 They do not know about the *redis* subtype and if it changes (when for example a Pulsar or Hazelcast message broker is introduced), they are not impacted.

 Inspect the file *consumer.js* that contains a Dapr-based message consumer application.
-This application constructs a Dapr Server - an object that received requests from the Dapr Sidecar.
-Before, we saw the Dapr Client, that is used for sending instructions to the Sidecar.
+This application constructs a Dapr Server - an object that receives requests *from* the Dapr Sidecar.
+Before, we saw the Dapr Client, that is used for sending instructions *to* the Sidecar.

 Using this DaprServer, a subscription is created for messages on topic *orders* on pubsub component *pubsub*.
 This subscription is provided an anonymous and asynchronous handler function that will be invoked for every message the Sidecar retrieves from the message topic.